christopher-fuller/mongoid_restful_api/README.md

 Since there are only two small source files that contain the bulk of the functionality of the gem, please take a moment to look them over and decide for yourself if the gem is right for your application.

+## Mongoid Version

+This gem supports Mongoid version 3.0 and greater.
+Use tagged version 0.0.2 for older Mongoid back to 2.4.

 ## Installation

     $ gem install mongoid_restful_api